Regd.No.: 126198/071/072

 The pinnacle of this stunning journey is today.
 We will pass by the glass pyramid observatories on the nearby glacier that Italian and Nepalese scientists have been investigating as we drive for a few hours.
 As we proceed past the stations, we pass by the spectacular Mounts Pumori, Nuptse, and Everest as we traverse a steep ridge and ice just below the Khumbu Glacier.
 As we move down the Everest Base Camp Moraine, Mt.
 Pumori will tower over us when we reach the Gorakshep and then ascend to Kalapathar.

 After a brief break to take in the majestic views of Nuptse, Lho-la, Changtse, and the Great Everest with its dreaded Khumbu icefall, we will continue hiking for two to three hours.
-The scenery of all of their astonishing peaks appears unfathomable as something out of this world, making you want to keep gazing and savor their magnificence of them.
+The scenery of all of their astonishing peaks appears unfathomable as something out of this world, making you want to keep gazing and savor their magnificence.
 During the Expedition season, which runs from April to May, this area becomes crowded with all the different groups from around the world.
 Spend some time taking it all in, document it on video, and then head back to Gorakshep to spend the night.
 Be happy about your choice to go on the EBC trip as you bid farewell to the nine nonstop days of hiking.

 Food